Wednesday November 18, 2020 4:30PM- 7:00PM

-We are excited to continue mapping in the spirit of past mapathon events at Earth Day 2020, GIS Day 2019, Earth Day 2019, GIS Day 2018 and Geoweek 2017!
+We are excited to continue mapping after past events at Earth Day 2020, GIS Day 2019, Earth Day 2019, GIS Day 2018 and Geoweek 2017!
 Mapathons are our way of getting more people involved, promoting free and open data, and garnering excitement about mapping.
 It is a way of ‘flexing our muscle’, that is to show we can make a difference through our network of volunteers.

 Mapping is done with OpenStreetMap, a free and online mapping tool.
 Projects are organized by the Humanitarian OpenStreetMap Team (HOT) using a tasking manager called the HOT Tasking Manager.
 In a project, the area is broken into small squares which a volunteer can choose to edit.
 Once the volunteer starts working on a square, the square is locked from editing by users in the tasking manager.
 This way, two people do not edit the same area and overwrite each other’s work.

 Since OpenStreetMap (OSM) can be used to add data to maps worldwide, this Mapathon gives us the opportunity to provide help from the comfort and safety of our homes.
-It’s easy, fast, and a great way to contribute to humanitarian efforts this GIS Day!
+This GIS Day Mapathon the project is going to be mapping COVID-19 – Sipaliwini District 3, Suriname #9725 .

-In this reference guide, you will find information on how to use OSM to map roads, buildings, and elements.
+In this reference guide, you will find information on how to use OSM to map roads, buildings, and agriculture properly.

 Thank you to our sponsors and organizers!